-In connection with this offering, [we, our directors, executive officers, all of our selling shareholders and certain other shareholders] have agreed, subject to certain exceptions, not to transfer or dispose of, directly or indirectly, any ADSs, or any securities convertible into or exchangeable or exercisable for ADSs, for a period of 90 days after the date of this prospectus.
-After the expiration of the [90] day period, the Ordinary Shares or ADSs held by our directors, executive officers and such shareholders may be sold subject to the restrictions under Rule 144 under the Securities Act or by means of registered public offerings.
+In connection with this offering, we, our directors, executive officers, the selling shareholder and certain other shareholders have agreed, subject to certain exceptions, not to transfer or dispose of, directly or indirectly, any ADSs, or any securities convertible into or exchangeable or exercisable for ADSs, for a period of 90 days after the date of this prospectus.
+After the expiration of the 90 day period, the Ordinary Shares or ADSs held by our directors, executive officers and such shareholders may be sold subject to the restrictions under Rule 144 under the Securities Act or by means of registered public offerings.
 See "Underwriting."